American politics for beginners

 What is the course about?

-In this introductory course, you will explore the historical roots and evolution of American democracy, as well as current trends in the country’s national politics.
+In this introductory course, you will explore the historical roots and evolution of American democracy, as well as current trends in US federal politics.
 You will learn about the main ideas and events that led to the American War of Independence (American Revolutionary War, 1775-1783) and influenced the founding fathers in their drafting of the US Constitution.
 You will also learn about enduring beliefs that led the country in its Westward Expansion and to become a global power - such as the ‘Empire of Liberty’, Manifest Destiny, and American Exceptionalism - ideas that still resonate in the US today.
 You will gain a good understanding of how the three branches of the federal government (executive, legislative, and judiciary) function and interact; of the power dynamics between state vs federal government; of how the two major political parties (the Democratic and the Republican) have evolved; how the electoral system works; and the influence of pressure groups, public opinion, and lobbying.
 The course will also explore the enduring impact of slavery, racial segregation, and voter suppression in US politics.
 You will gain a good understanding of the intricate relationship between race, ideology, and shifts in party alignment and identification in the country.
 You will examine and discuss key issues and policies of contemporary US politics (Obama, Trump, and the first few months of the Biden administration) and critically assess the current crisis of American democracy.

 This is a live online course.
 You will need: